lkubb/packer-proxmox-templates/README.md

 d-i clock-setup/utc boolean true d-i time/zone string US/Eastern
+d-i clock-setup/ntp boolean true
+# the example chooses lvm - this will currently prevent
+# cloud-init from automatically resizing the root disk
+# this is done with runcmd config (see cloud-init.sh)
+# another method would be to use regular method and
+# a custom partman-auto/expert_recipe
+# to put the root partition last (by default swap is last)
-d-i clock-setup/ntp boolean true d-i partman-auto/method string lvm d-i partman-auto-lvm/guided_size string max d-i partman-lvm/device_remove_lvm boolean true
+d-i partman-auto/method string lvm d-i partman-auto-lvm/guided_size string max d-i partman-lvm/device_remove_lvm boolean true